How to Back Up and Restore the Site

 page last edited on 14 March 2018

 Backup generally refers to making a copy of a store, which can then be restored fast and easily, if need be.
-Backups can be perfromed either manually as described in this article below or in one click by using a special Backup Master module.
+Backups can be perfromed either manually as described in this article below or in one click by using the addon Backup Master.
 Regular data backups will help you prevent serious data loss and corruption that can follow a disaster or mishandling of your store.
 The rule here is to create a full backup copy of the store at a regular basis and before carrying out any tasks that may interfere with the software code and behavior, including software and hardware upgrades, custom programming, adjusting the store design, etc. At that, you should not rely on your hosting provider only, who is likely to include regular data backups into their hosting plan.
 In case of emergency, data cannot always be restored immediately while any possible delay can seriously affect your business.
 Another typical example of when you may need to back up your store is moving/copying the store to another host or directory.
 In such a situation, if a backup is available, you will be able to deploy a fully functioning copy of the store in a new location quickly.

 When you create a backup copy of a store you need to carry out a number of typical steps and procedures, which include making a database dump and creating an archive with the X-Cart code, templates and related files (images, static pages, the HTML catalog, files in the folder file/, etc.).
 In fact, X-Cart does not impose any restrictions on what tools you use to create a backup copy of your store - you can use any convenient facility, including SSH, FTP, phpMyAdmin, Remote Desktop, utilities that go with your hosting control panel and other available facilities.
 The exact set may vary depending on the operating system you use.